qd-qd/sdk-tutorials/onboarding/chapter-4/1-section-1.md

 ## Consensus in Tendermint Core and Cosmos

 Tendermint Core is a high-performance, consistent, flexible, and secure **consensus module** with strict fork accountability.
-It relies on Deligated-Proof-of-Stake (DPoS) and Practical Byzantine Fault Tolerance (pBFT).
+It relies on Delegated-Proof-of-Stake (DPoS) and Practical Byzantine Fault Tolerance (pBFT).

 <HighlightBox type="info">

-To recap the concepts of DPoS and pBFT in detail, see the section on [Proof-of-Work and reliable proofs for information](ADD LINK TO CH2MOD2)).
+To recap the concepts of DPoS and pBFT in detail, see the section on [Proof-of-Work and reliable proofs for information](../chapter-2/2-section-2.md).

 </HighlightBox>